Mohamed-Samehh/Ecommerce/README.md

 Running the Project
-1- Ensure you have Node.js and npm installed on your system.
+- Ensure you have Node.js and npm installed on your system.
 You can download and install them from the Node.js website. https://nodejs.org/

-2- Install dependencies:
-(Command)
-npm install express body-parser mysql2
+- Install dependencies: npm install express body-parser mysql2

-2- Start the server:
+- Start the server: node server.js
-(Command)
-node server.js

-3- Open the application:
-Navigate to http://localhost:3000 in your browser.
+- Open the application: Navigate to http://localhost:3000 in your browser.

 Conclusion
-Ecommerce provides a comprehensive solution for online clothing sales, featuring a user-friendly interface, secure payment processing, and dynamic content updates.
+- Ecommerce provides a comprehensive solution for online clothing sales, featuring a user-friendly interface, secure payment processing, and dynamic content updates.
 It is an ideal platform for users seeking an easy and efficient shopping experience.